ethz-asl/tsdf-plusplus/docker/README.md

 ## Use computer workspace on docker

-If you have your workspace locally and want to use the docker machine to build and/or run nodes, you can use the scrip `docker-develop.sh`.
+If you have your workspace locally and want to use the docker machine to build and/or run nodes, you can use the script `docker-develop.sh`.
-This script will discard the sources from the remote repository and instead use the sources you have locally on your computer that will be mounted on the docker machine.
+This script will discard the sources from the remote repository and instead use the sources you have locally on your computer, which will be mounted on the docker machine.

 For example, you can use the following command: